shudv/memotable/README.md

 ### Comparison with vanilla implementation

-Sample todo app with filtering and sorting, setup using vanilla JS (write friendly)-
+Sample todo app with filtering and sorting, setup using vanilla JS (write-friendly data structure)-

 ```ts
 // Simple map holding all todo's